 |Superset or subset?||Revenue can be regarded as the superset of the NI.||Net income is regarded as a subset of net sales or revenue.|

 |Greater or lesser||The amount of revenue is always greater than the amount of Net income.||The amount of net income is always lesser than the amount of revenue.|

 |Income and expenses||Revenue comprises of all the incomes and expenses.||Net income is the difference evaluated between the expenses incurred and the revenues earned by an entity.|

 |Discounts and deductions||Revenue comprises of all the deductions and discounts.||Net income does not include any sort of amount pertaining to deductions and discounts.|

-To conclude on a lighter note, it can be said that the revenue is not a final amount that is earned by an organization whereas net income is the final amount that is actually earned by an organization.
-This is due to the fact that net sales or revenue comprises of all the amounts pertaining to deductions, discounts, taxes, interest, cost of goods sold, depreciation, and such other expenses whereas net income is the remaining amount of profits that an entity is left with excludes all such expenses and includes all other sources of income earned by an entity during a particular period.
+To conclude, on a lighter note, it can be said that the revenue is not a final amount that is earned by an organization, whereas net income is the final amount that an organization actually earns.
+This is due to the fact that net sales or revenue comprises of all the amounts pertaining to deductions, discounts, taxes, interest, cost of goods sold, depreciation, and such other expenses, whereas net income is the remaining amount of profits that an entity is left with excludes all such expenses and includes all other sources of income earned by an entity during a particular period.